-Sclerotherapy is a common in-office treatment for smaller varicose veins that requires no anesthesia and has almost no down-time.
-Your doctor injects a chemical called a sclerosant into your varicose veins using a fine needle.
+Sclerotherapy is a common in-office treatment for spider veins that requires no anesthesia and has almost no down-time.
+Your vein specialist injects a chemical called a sclerosant into your varicose veins using a fine needle.
 The sclerosant solution irritates the lining of the vein, causing it to collapse and eventually dissolve.

 Foam sclerotherapy uses a foam sclerosant, rather than a traditional liquid one.
 It can be more effective in treating larger varicose veins because the foam displaces the blood in the vein and coats the vein walls more completely.
 Foam sclerotherapy is often done with ultrasound guidance so your doctor can see and treat deeper veins that aren’t visible on the surface of your skin.

 Recovery after sclerotherapy and foam sclerotherapy is mild.
 Most people can go back to work the same day.
 You’ll have to wear compression stockings for about one week after treatment to compress your treated veins and help you heal.
 Your doctor may recommend that you avoid strenuous activity for one week.

 Side effects are rare, but may include bruising, inflammation, skin discoloration, or trapped blood.
 Your doctor can address these issues on your follow-up appointment.